algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 As we need to respect the original gameplay rules, we have to be focused on many aspects during development:

-- Graphisms: This includes sprites for both pac-man and ghosts, as well as map elements such as walls, pallets and bonus fruits
+- Graphics: This includes sprites for both pac-man and ghosts, as well as map elements such as walls, pallets, and bonus fruits
-- Map creation and gestion: This includes creating a map, managing pellets, fruit cycles and other hazard on the map
+- Map creation and gestion: This includes creating a map, managing pellets, fruit cycles, and other hazard on the map
 - Gameplay: This includes moving, life system, score system and changes between levels
 - Moving: This includes both pac-man and ghosts deplacements and collision
-- Sound: This includes musics and sound effects
+- Sound: This includes music and sound effects
 - Score: This includes score storing and keeping high scores

-#### Graphisms
+#### Graphics

-The game will take place on a [maze](docs\pictures\maze.png) of a size of 240 by 320 pixels
+The game will take place in a [maze](docs\pictures\maze.png) of a size of 240 by 320 pixels

-Absolutely, let's provide more concrete details and examples for the gameplay mechanics:
+Let's provide more concrete details and examples for the gameplay mechanics:

 ---